 CREATIVE & DESIGN LEADER

 I’ve led global and national efforts across digital, social, experiential, and traditional channels for powerhouse brands like Arby’s, The Home Depot, Coach Outlet, Dippin’ Dots Ice Cream, and Wizards of the Coast.
+I’ve also launched proprietary AI platforms and developed sales enablement systems across 36 countries—translating complex technical capabilities into compelling business narratives for C-suite buying committees.

 Proven ability to lead creative at scale